GregKu1/Sunrise-Clock/README.md

 # Sunrise-Clock
-A clock to simulate sunrise by slowly increasing the brightness of a lamp
+A clock to simulate sunrise by slowly increasing the brightness of a standard incandescent bulb.
-Syncs time once a day using NTP
+Syncs time once a day using NTP.
-OLED-based interface allows sunrise time customisation (WIP)
+OLED and encoder based interface allows sunrise time customisation per day of the week.